-Some of the most frequent Mavic drone questions I get from my readers are all about batteries charging hubs for the DJI Mavic 2.
-How many batteries should I purchase for my Mavic 2 Zoom and Pro, how do you travel with drone batteries and what’s the best charging hub to charge the drone batteries while on the go?
+In 2019 some of the most frequent Mavic drone questions I get from my readers are all about DJI Mavic 2 battery charging hubs.
+How many batteries should I purchase for my Mavic 2 Zoom and Pro?
+How do you travel with drone batteries and what’s the best charging hub to charge the drone batteries while on the go?

-- 1 Find the Best Mavic 2 Charging Hub for Travel
+- 1.2 F-Stop Lab the 2nd Best DJI Mavic 2 Battery Charging Hub

-- 1.1 DJI Mavic 2 Battery Charging Hub
+- 1.3 The 3rd Best DJI Mavic 2 Battery Charging Hub

 Mavic 2 Intelligent Battery Flight Time